prathapinimitable-commits/faq-chatbot/README.md

 - What courses are available?
 - What is the fee for B.Tech?
 - What is the duration of MBA?
-- Do you provide hostel facilities?
+- Is hostel accommodation available??
 - Are scholarships available?